 - Hostile people who would oppose the Assassin, even if they are not aware that that person is an Assassin yet, glow with an ominous red colour.

 - Friendly people who would support the Assassin, whether it's to defend them in combat or just lend them their talents in exchange for a small fee, glow a bright blue colour.

-- Eagle vision also outlined things the Assassin could use to avoid detection; groups of people he could blend with, benches he could sit upon to disappear into plain sight, and haystacks he could throw himself into all glowed a noticeable white.
+- Eagle vision also outlines things the Assassin can use to avoid detection; groups of people he can blend with, benches he can sit upon to disappear into plain sight, and haystacks he can throw himself into all glow a noticeable white.

 In the original Assassin's Creed, Eagle Vision was not actually a real thing; it was described as a function of the Animus, to simulate the extremely highly-trained sense of observation that an Assassin would possess, implying that although an Assassin could determine the intentions of another person at a glance, the bright highlighted colours were not actually part of this ability.
 This made it all the more confusing at the end of the game when, thanks to the "bleeding effect", in which aspects of the Animus subject's genetic memory become confused with aspects of their own memory, subject Desmond Miles was actually able to use Eagle Vision in the real world, with it later being specifically stated that Desmond had absorbed the ability from Altaïr Ibn-La'Ahad, who had possessed it in life.
 In Assassin's Creed, the player had to stand perfectly still to use Eagle Vision, at which point the camera cut to a first-person perspective, and it could only be triggered if the player had full "synchronization", though fortunately the first game featured regenerating health.